taterbugzy/GBA-PK-multiplayer-emerald/README.md

 # GBA-PK-multiplayer

-This is a fork of the script that I'm working on, it currently has partial support for Emerald.
+Currently has partial support for Emerald.